Last Updated on

 We also put out cat food for our resident hedgehogs.
-We have a couple of regulars which is extremely exciting for me.
+There are a couple of regulars which is extremely exciting for me.
 We also feed at least three local cats, so my boyfriend built a feeding station that only the hedgehogs can access (we’ll still put food on top for the cats – I’m not a monster).

 This is just an observation, but since putting cat food out at night we’ve had fewer cat visiting during the day, which is great for the birds.

 If you put out food and it doesn’t go at night, it’s worth leaving out in the morning for a bit – we’ve noticed that the blackbirds really like it, and feed it to their babies.
 Just make sure that you’re not attracting cats and/or rats to your garden.
 We’ve found that the blackbirds and crows make pretty short work of it though.

 Most garden centres sell packs of wildflower plants pretty cheaply.
 Just don’t do what I did and let them grow wantonly because they’ll take over and suffocate everything else.
 I had success with red campion (TRIM IT BACK THOUGH), but Fox-and-cubs just took over.
 My cornflowers grew beautifully but got straggly, so I’m going to try again this year and train them up something.